Itros97/CashStudio/README.md

-# ArtLedger
+#  CashStudio
-Small opensource app, to manage the acounts
+Small opensource app, to manage the accounts, expenses and incomes of an autonomous worker.